 In Massachusetts, a student with disabilities may be identified as a child in need of special education because of a disability in one of the following categories:

 - sensory impairment due to hearing, vision, and/or deaf-blind

 - specific learning

-The student must also be unable to make effective progress in general education curriculum without specially-designed instruction known as special education.
+The student must also be unable to make effective progress in the general education curriculum without specially-designed instruction known as special education.

 Identifying a student as disabled takes place only after the student is evaluated with written parental permission.
 The Mendon-Upton special education evaluation Team may determine that the student is disabled.
 The Team may find that the child is not making effective progress in school as a result of a disability.
 Then the Team including the parent develops the Individualized Education Program (IEP) and agrees to a special education placement that meets the student's educational needs in the least restrictive environment.

-For the past decade, the Mendon-Upton Schools have been including students with disabilities in the general education classroom to insure the students have increased access to the general education curriculum.
+For the past decade, the Mendon-Upton Schools have been including students with disabilities in the general education classroom to ensure the students have increased access to the general education curriculum.
 The goal of the school system has been to include students with disabilities in their neighborhood Mendon-Upton Schools.

 The research and literature on the best inclusionary practice compiled over the past twenty years overwhelmingly supports including students with disabilities with their non-disabled age-appropriate peers.

 General education and special education teachers in the Mendon-Upton School District are co-planning, co-teaching, and co-assessing students' progress in the general education curriculum.
 In this process, the staff-student ratio is improved, and most importantly the Mendon-UptonSchool District demonstrates its commitment to each student's educational needs and civil rights.